-- ♦ little sharing of good practice - poor collation of management information through frequent contact and an effective flow of information.
+- little sharing of good practice - poor collation of management information maintain the currency of their industrial knowledge through the regular visits to the workplace.

-35. DBC has long-standing and well-developed links with local employers.
+38. DBC has long-standing and well-developed links with local employers.
 Employers are encouraged to play a central role in the training programmes.
 All unemployed trainees have work placements.
-The quality of the work placements is good and DBC maintains employers' enthusiasm and commitment to training
+The quality of the work placements is good and DBC maintains employers' enthusiasm and commitment to training through frequent contact and an effective flow of information.

-- 36. DBC has recently introduced a staff appraisal scheme which includes, as one outcome, identification of staff development needs.
+39. DBC has recently introduced a staff appraisal scheme which includes, as one outcome, identification of staff development needs.
 Staff within the training unit have good access to training and development.
 They are well qualified, possessing a range of training and NVQ assessor/internal verifier awards.
 Currently, four members of staff are working towards a key skills assessor award.
+Trainers

-Trainers maintain the currency of their industrial knowledge through the regular visits to the workplace. - 37.
-DBC has a comprehensive, written recruitment policy which aims to ensure equality of opportunity for all applicants.
+40. DBC has a comprehensive, written recruitment policy which aims to ensure equality of opportunity for all applicants.
 One week before a new member of staff starts at DBC they are assigned a mentor, and a planning meeting with both line manager and personnel officer takes place to co-ordinate the induction process.
-On appointment, staff take part in an induction programme which extends over a two-month period.
+On appointment, staff take part in an induction programme which extends over a twomonth period.
 The programme is well planned, with topics specified and target dates set for the completion of each.
 Topics include introduction to DBC policies on sexual harassment, grievance procedures, smoking and alcohol.
 Welfare and employees' benefits are also covered within the induction timetable.
 All staff have comprehensive job descriptions listing the job purpose, reporting relationships within the unit and all duties and responsibilities.
-These have recently been reissued following a major restructuring of the unit. - 38.
-Communication within the training unit is effective with formal monthly, staff meetings.
+These have recently been reissued following a major restructuring of the unit.

+41. Communication within the training unit is effective with formal monthly, staff meetings.
 These meetings give priority to the dissemination of management information and current issues raised by members of staff.
 The training manager also has six-weekly meetings with individual trainers to discuss the training programmes and trainees' progress towards achievement.
 Targets for trainee achievement are agreed following negotiation.
 These targets form the basis of future contract bids by the training unit.
 Trainers work together effectively and there is much informal communication.
-There is an open management style within the unit which allows the free flow of information and access to management by staff. - 39.
-Good practice is not always shared between staff.
+There is an open management style within the unit which allows the free flow of information and access to management by staff.

+42. Good practice is not always shared between staff.
 In staff meetings trainers are not encouraged to discuss issues that are common to all sectors, such as trainees' review, assessment practice and internal verification.
 Trainers, even within the same occupational area, work in different ways.
-For example, not all trainees' files contain the same set of documents. - 40.
-DBC has two management information systems running in parallel.
+For example, not all trainees' files contain the same set of documents.

+43. DBC has two management information systems running in parallel.
 One is required for Tees Valley TEC and a further system was required by another TEC with whom DBC used to contract.
 The administration assistant has received training in the use of both systems.
 The systems are complementary, each with its own advantages, and together form a powerful system that is capable of producing a wealth of information, including reasons for trainees leaving the programme early and the destinations of all programme leavers.
 Trainees' contact details and counselling notes are also put into the system.
 The systems are used largely to generate information required to complete TEC-funding claims.
 DBC makes insufficient analyses and use of the data for its own purposes.